d12frosted/elpa-mirror/gnu/consult-readme.txt

   configure each command individually with its own `:preview-key'.
 The following settings are possible:

-  • Automatic and immediate `any'
+  • Automatic and immediate `'any'
-  • Automatic and delayed `(:debounce 0.5 any)'
+  • Automatic and delayed `(list :debounce 0.5 'any)'
   • Manual and immediate `(kbd "M-.")'
   • Manual and delayed `(list :debounce 0.5 (kbd "M-."))'
   • Disabled `nil'